Kubernetes setup guide

 details must not terminate with a newline, because the entire message must be JSONL.
 More details on this syntax here.

-4. Push your containers
+Push your images

 When you become a customer, we configure a container registry for you and send you a credential file $TENANT_NAME.key.json.